ssc-hermes/profile/README.md

 ```

 ## example
-This creates `profile` objects in memory.
-You would then want to save it somehow.
+This creates a `profile` object in memory.
+You would then want to save the profile
+somehow.

 ### minimal parameters
 ```js